Early Higher Education in the Middle East and Africa

 Most of the oldest confirmed centers of higher education in the world today still exist in the Middle East and Northern Africa.
-According to the Guinness Book of World records, the oldest degree-granting university in the world is the Al-Karaouine mosque and university in Fes, Morocco.
+According to the Guinness Book of World records, the oldest degree-granting university in the world is the Al-Karaouine mosque and university in Fes, Morocco (talk about some real history of higher education!).
 Established in 859 AD by Fatima al-Fihri, the daughter of a wealthy merchant, the school was based in Islamic tradition, but also taught grammar, mathematics, astronomy, and medicine.
 In the 1950s, the mosque school also added chemistry and physics to its areas of study.

 Another ancient center of Islamic scholarship, Al-Azhar University, was founded by the Shi’ites around 970-972 AD.
 It is considered to be the second oldest university in the world.
 Like Al-Karaouine, the university is also a mosque school, and centers around Arabic and Sunni literature.
 In addition to religious teachings, it currently focuses on all areas of modern natural science.
 Next up is Baghdad’s Al-Nizamiyaa, just one in a series of highly-respected ancient universities established in 11th-century Iran.

 History of Higher Education in Medieval Europe

 Many of Europe’s first schools to offer higher education were formed during the Middle Ages.
 The University of Bologna (Italy) is thought to be the first higher-learning center actually known as a “university,” and also the first in the Western World.
 Its establishment has been estimated at around 1088.
 The first scholars practiced logic, rhetoric, and grammar, and sought to become well-versed in law.
 In later years, artisans of the day (including scholars of medicine, mathematics, astronomy, and philosophy) began frequenting the school after 1158, when it was legally declared a location for independent research.